ymzong/jimmy-mail/readme.txt

         (Note: Jimmy-Bot will be smarter in the future)

 6. TECHNICAL DETAILS:
-    - Python's imaplib and smtplib libraries are used when communicating with email servers.
-All flags and commands are strictly compatible with the IMAP standards outlined in RFC3501, which can be found at:
+    - Python's imaplib and smtplib libraries are used for communicating with email servers.
+All flags and commands are strictly compatible with the IMAP standards outlined in [RFC3501](ftp://ftp.rfc-editor.org/in-notes/rfc3501.txt).
-      <ftp://ftp.rfc-editor.org/in-notes/rfc3501.txt>.
-    - Only IMAP and SMTP protected by SSL is supported to enhance security.
+    - Only SSL-enabled IMAP and SMTP sessions are allowed to enhance security.
-    - Python's email library is used when encoding/decoding email messages.
-      All operations are in accordance with MIME (Multipurpose Internet Mail Extensions).
+    - Python's email library is used to encode/decode email messages.
+All operations are in accordance with MIME standard (Multipurpose Internet Mail Extensions).
     - Non-ASCII (like UTF-8) headers (like in French, Chinese and Japanese) are supported for display.